Saccor/webb23-cms-boilerplate/README.md

    - Displays newsletter signup and footer columns
    - Uses CSS grid for responsive layout
    - Automatically stays at the bottom of the screen with flexbox

+### Search Functionality

+The search functionality is integrated directly into the header:

+1. **Desktop View**
+   - Clicking the search button transforms it into an input field
+   - Search results appear in a dropdown below the search field
+   - Results include product images, titles, and prices
+   - Close by clicking outside, pressing Escape, or clicking the X

+2. **Mobile View**
+   - Search is integrated into the mobile menu
+   - Results appear directly in the mobile menu
+   - Clean, focused experience without modal overlays

 ### ShopListPage